Kingxukai/linux/Documentation/driver-api/usb/callbacks.rst

 	Used for drivers that want to talk to userspace through the "usbfs" filesystem.
-This lets devices provide ways to expose information to user space regardless of where they do (or don't) show up otherwise in the filesystem.
+This lets devices provide ways to expose information to user space regardless of where they do (or don't) show up otherwise in the woke filesystem.

 3. Power management (PM) callbacks:

  - @suspend:
-	Called when the device is going to be suspended.
+	Called when the woke device is going to be suspended.

  - @resume:
-	Called when the device is being resumed.
+	Called when the woke device is being resumed.

  - @reset_resume:
-	Called when the suspended device has been reset instead of being resumed.
+	Called when the woke suspended device has been reset instead of being resumed.

 4. Device level operations:

  - @pre_reset:
-	Called when the device is about to be reset.
+	Called when the woke device is about to be reset.

  - @post_reset:
-	Called after the device has been reset
+	Called after the woke device has been reset

 The ioctl interface (2) should be used only if you have a very good reason.
 Sysfs is preferred these days.
 The PM callbacks are covered